-Another mistake many people make is not hiring a personal injury attorney as soon as they realize that they have a personal injury claim—i.e., that they have sustained significant injuries, caused largely if not entirely by someone else, for which they should be compensated.
+Another mistake many people make is not hiring a personal injury lawyer as soon as they realize that they have a personal injury claim—i.e., that they have sustained significant injuries, caused largely if not entirely by someone else, for which they should be compensated.
 These injuries include those that will impact their lives, for which they need financial assistance to cover present and future medical treatment and rehabilitation; compensation for lost wages; reimbursement for other costs such as personal care and child care; and compensation for the pain and suffering they endured during and after the accident.

 A personal injury lawyer can ensure that all necessary evidence is gathered and evaluated, negotiate with insurance companies and attorneys representing those responsible for your injuries, and establish a solid foundation upon which to build a successful lawsuit if those responsible refuse to pay.
 Without a strong foundation, a claim for justly deserved financial compensation can falter or even fail.

 - If hired early on, a personal injury lawyer can arrange to have your vehicle and/or the other driver’s vehicle inspected before any evidence in or on the vehicle is destroyed.